beginning of content

 You should talk to your doctor if you are experiencing premature ejaculation.
 They can help work out the cause and offer you treatment options.

-It can also help to talk to your partner and include your partner when you talk to a health professional.
-Most people with premature ejaculation can be helped, which can help with developing and maintaining intimate relationships.
+It may also help to talk to your partner.
+You can include your partner when you talk with a health professional.

-It's important to remember that ejaculation problems are common and nothing to be embarrassed about.
+It is important to remember that ejaculation problems are common.
+It is nothing to be embarrassed about.

 How is premature ejaculation diagnosed?

-Your doctor will ask questions about your sexual history and details about the premature ejaculation.
-Your doctor may also order some tests to help work out the cause.
+Your doctor will ask questions about you and your sexual history.
+They may also order some tests to help work out the cause.

 There is no specific test to diagnose premature ejaculation.